TheUnixDemon/HomeServerSetup/README.md

 Here I explain how I setup my own server for my private usage at home.
 I use the RaspberryPi 4B with 8GB memory and a external hard driver as a storage.
 As an operating system I use raspian because it's used to be the stablest ones.
 To be exact here I use `Raspberry Pi OS Lite (64-bit)`.

-Also [here](./Resources/SERVICES.md) a list of services that I host right now.
-These services, it's usage and it's installation will be expained later on.

 The reason for that kind of *project* is to have a own seperated router where everything can be hosted and you have 100% control about anything like content filtering, hosting a own VPN, configuring a additional firewall or basicly anything that doesn't require a ton of processor power.
 But basicly everything here can be used on similar Debian based x86 systems if needed.
 But I like to refer to my setup.
 Also I like to keep my

 # Installation Guide